GustavBrock/VBA.CurrencyExchange/README.md

 ### Code ###
 Where relevant, all functions support both early and late binding.
-Code has been tested with both 32-bit and 64-bit *Microsoft Access 2019* and *365*.
+Code has been tested with both 32-bit and 64-bit *Microsoft Access and Excel 2019* and *365*.

 It requires the Json modules from the project [VBA.CVRAPI](https://github.com/CactusData/VBA.CVRAPI).